The three kinds of suggestion

 2

-Choose a bucket and click Find suggestions.
+Click Find suggestions.
 MemoryPlugin analyzes the bucket (“Looking through your memories…”), which usually takes a minute or two.

 3